-In principle, the accommodation recommended for cats comprises enclosures with a floor area of $3 \, \text{m}^2$ in which the animal can walk around and which have a height of at least $2 \, \text{m}$ and are closed at the top.
+In principle, the accommodation recommended for cats comprises enclosures with a floor area of 3 $m^2$ in which the animal can walk around and which have a height of at least 2 m and are closed at the top.
 It should be possible to put the floor areas of several enclosures together by removing part of the partition walls.

-ETS 123 specifies a floor area of at least 1.5 m2 for a single animal with an additional area of 0.75 m2.
-In addition, shelves measuring at least 0.5 m2 per cat and 0.25 m2 for every additional animal should be provided as shelfs on the walls.
+ETS 123 specifies a floor area of at least $1.5 \text{ m}^2$ for a single animal with an additional area of 0.75 m.
+In addition, shelves measuring at least 0.5 m per cat and 0.25 m for every additional animal should be provided as shelfs on the walls.